pwsiegel/pyspark-notebook/README.md

 It uses [Pyenv][2] to make things easier to manage and to keep the system version of Python clean.
 It also installs npm and nodejs in case you would like to install `jupyterlab` extensions.

-One option is to run the script on the Spark master node once the cluster has been launched, though unless you also install Python3 on the worker nodes you will have a mismatch between Python versions and you may find that RDD's and UDF's will error out.
+The best practice is to create a clean EC2 instance, clone this repository onto the instance, run `setup-sparknb.sh`, and create an image from this instance.
-Instead, it is better to run this script on a clean EC2-instance, create an image, and use the AMI ID of that image in your Flintrock config file.
+You only have to do this once, and then going foward you can use the AMI ID of the image in your Flintrock config file.
-You may need to delete the file `~/.ssh/authorized_keys` before creating the image to avoid errors when launching Spark clusters with Flintrock.
+Warning: at the time of writing you need to delete the file `~/.ssh/authorized_keys` in the instance before creating the image or else Flintrock will error out when you try to use the image to launch a Spark cluster.

 ## SSH into the master node: `flintrock-sparknb.sh`

 The strategy for connecting to your Spark cluster via Jupyter is to use SSH port forwarding to connect a port on your local machine to a port on the Spark master, and then run a Jupyter server on the master node over the chosen port.
-The command `flintrock login` doesn't support port forwarding at the moment, hence the need for this script.
+The command `flintrock login` doesn't support port forwarding at the moment, so this script constructs and runs the port forwarding command for you.
 Example syntax:

 `./flintrock-sparknb.sh my-flintrock-cluster-name 8888`